bvdcode/bvdcode/README.md

 - :telescope: I'm in commercial software development.
 The main programming language is C#.

-- :seedling: I study JavaScript / TypeScript and React / Redux.
+- :seedling: I also perform DevOps tasks and set up server infrastructure.
+I study JavaScript / TypeScript and React / Redux.

 - :zap: I adhere to generally accepted standards, OOP and SOLID, as well as Microsoft recommendations.